MaxRocamora/MayaWorkflow/readme.md

 Provides options for reload, load, unload, select, duplicate, remove any references from maya by selecting one or more elements of the reference on viewport.

-Also has mass replacement from multiples selected references at once, and set their reference namespace from the reference file name.
+Also, in the utility menu, has mass replacement from multiples selected references at once, and set their reference namespace from the reference file name.

 ![renamer screenshot](https://github.com/MaxRocamora/MayaWorkflow/blob/master/workflow/img/refpanel.png?raw=true>)